solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 (γλῶσσα = "tongue".)

 Rounded, tongue-like lobes constructing colonies.
 The cuticle is composed of hexagonal panels.
-Pores in the recessed furrows and round, recessed holes; no trace of radial ribs as with the _Uranidae_.
+Pores in the recessed furrows and round, recessed holes; no trace of radial ribs as with the Uranidae.
 Without question belonging to the sponges.

 #### _Glossiscus Schmidtii_.
 N. sp.